helgovic/Gradle-for-Delphi/README.md

 HOW TO USE:

 Enter the path of your Java2OP/JavaImport directory in the Settings.
+Enter path to JDK that is to be used mby Gradle when it processes resources.
+The JDK version should be version 17.

 You have to edit the cache.txt in the Java2OP/JavaImport directory. if e.g. you are downloading google play services, you have to remove those entries.
 You also have to disable the build in jars in your projects libs entries.
 You should avoid using buildin libs, except for FMX.jar.

 Add jobs that contain logical units of work.
+Do not put everything in one job, as the resulting jni file can grow very large, and Delphi cannot compile JNI with more than a 100000-120000 lines.

 In the "Job name" box enter a jobname.
 This will name the JNI file.